List of Zatch Bell! characters: 1,000-year-old Mamodo

 The Mamodo from one thousand years ago (千年前の魔物, Sennenmae no Mamono) are a garrison of forty Mamodo combatants led by Zofis to carry out his ambitions.
 These Mamodo were trapped in lithographs by Goren of the Stone during the tournament 1,000 years prior to the main story.
 Zofis collects the stone tablets and resurrects the Mamodo from suspended animation.
 He then aggressively seeks out humans based on their ancestry and employs a mind control to uproot their free will and partner them with the ancient Mamodo.
-Zofis christens four of these Mamodo; Pamoon, Belgim E.O., Tsao-Lon, and Demolt; as the Four Supreme Mamodo (四天王, Shitennō).
+Zofis christens four of these Mamodo; Pamoon, Belgim E.O., Tsaolon, and Demolt; as the Four Supreme Mamodo (四天王, Shitennō).
 Zofis also regulates the ancient Mamodo such that they cannot eliminate one another.

 The Mamodo's resurrection is made possible with a powerful magical object called the Stone of Moonlight (月の石, Tsuki no Ishi).
 The stone emits a radiation analogous to the Moon that grants healing properties and enhanced strength to anyone exposed to the glow.
 Zofis also wears a shard taken from the stone on a pendant to provide himself with an impregnable force field.
 When the Stone of Moonlight is destroyed, the shard disappears with it, undermining Zofis.

 Laila and Albert

-Laila, or Leila (レイラ, Reira) in the Japanese release, is a renegade Mamodo portrayed as a precocious little girl.
+Laila, or Reila (レイラ, Reira) in the Japanese release, is a renegade Mamodo portrayed as a precocious little girl.
 Her powers are themed on the crescent moon, and she holds a wand topped with a crescentic ornament to execute her spells.
 Laila denounces Zofis' actions and plots a rebellion.
 She helps Zatch and his friends evade Zofis' vanguards and retreat to safety during the first infiltration of the hideout.
 Soon, however, Zofis discovers her treachery and warns that she would turn back to stone if she double-crosses him again.
 In a state of fright, Laila tries to impede Zatch and company from reaching the Stone of Moonlight on the second incursion, but Kiyo manages to convince her that Zofis' admonition is a mind trick.
 From that point on, Laila fervently assists Zatch in their fight against Demolt, and finally against Zofis himself.
 In the aftermath, Zatch eliminates Laila on her request, fulfilling her desire to return to her homeworld peacefully after being stranded on Earth for 1,000 years.
 Laila makes a cameo for an episode special in the anime series.
 Laila is voiced by Rumi Shishido in the Japanese version, and Kate Higgins in the English dub.

 Laila's partner is Albert (アルベール, Arubēru) (pronounced as "al-BAIR"), a spiritless 14-year-old high school student.
 Although Zofis had hypnotized him, Albert is implied to have a degree of awareness on the scenario.
 He and Laila work in close tandem, demonstrated as they distract Demolt from Zatch.
 Laila came to know Albert from looking over his passport.
 Albert is voiced by Kishō Taniyama in the Japanese version, and Crispin Freeman in the English dub.